Birkenhead

 Birkenhead Priory and the Mersey Ferry were established in the 12th century.
-In the 19th century, Birkenhead expanded greatly as a consequence of the Industrial Revolution.
-Birkenhead Park and Hamilton Square were laid out as well as the first street tramway in Britain.
-The Mersey Railway connected Birkenhead and Liverpool with the world's first tunnel beneath a tidal estuary; the shipbuilding firm Cammell Laird and a seaport were established.
+In the 19th century, Birkenhead expanded greatly as a consequence of the Industrial Revolution, leading to a shipbuilding firm which became Cammell Laird.
+A seaport was established.
+As the town grew, Birkenhead Park and Hamilton Square were laid out.
+The first street tramway in Britain was built, followed by the Mersey Railway which connected Birkenhead and Liverpool through the world's first railway tunnel beneath a tidal estuary.

 In the second half of the 20th century, the town suffered a significant period of decline, with containerisation causing a reduction in port activity.
-The Wirral Waters development is planned to regenerate much of the dockland.
+The Wirral Waters development is building offices and housing on much of the former dockland.

 Toponymy

 The name Birkenhead probably means "headland overgrown with birch", from the Old English bircen meaning birch tree, of which many once grew on the headland which jutted into the river at Woodside.
-The name is not derived from the Birket, a stream which enters the Mersey between Birkenhead and Seacombe.
-The Birket is a later name which was introduced by Ordnance Survey.
+The name is not derived from the Birket, a stream which enters the Mersey between Birkenhead and Seacombe; the Birket is a later name which was introduced by Ordnance Survey.